Let’s consider a very general setup for a GARCH(1,1) process where we do not assume that the GARCH residuals

 Iterative formula for third moment of GARCH std. deviation.

-# Conditional third moment GARCH std. dev (approximated)e_sigma32_h_mix <-function(h, omega, alpha, beta, e_x2 =1, e_x4 =3, sigma4_0){# Expectation variance e_sigma2 <-e_sigma2_h_mix(h, omega, alpha, beta, e_x2, sqrt(sigma4_0))# Variance variance v_sigma2 <-v_sigma2_h_mix(h, omega, alpha, beta, e_x2, e_x4, sigma4_0)# Moment to power 3/2 (Approximated) e_sigma2^(3/2) + (3/8) * v_sigma2 /sqrt(e_sigma2)}# Conditional third moment GARCH std. dev (approximated)e_sigma32_h_iter <-function(h, omega, alpha, beta, e_x2 =1, e_x4 =3, sigma4_0){# Expectation variance e_sigma2 <-e_sigma2_h_iter(h, omega, alpha, beta, e_x2, sqrt(sigma4_0))# Variance variance v_sigma2 <-v_sigma2_h_iter(h, omega, alpha, beta, e_x2, e_x4, sigma4_0)# Moment to power 3/2 (Approximated) e_sigma2^(3/2) + (3/8) * v_sigma2 /sqrt(e_sigma2)}
+# Conditional third moment GARCH std. dev. (approximated)e_sigma32_h_mix <-function(h, omega, alpha, beta, e_x2 =1, e_x4 =3, sigma4_0){# Expectation variance e_sigma2 <-e_sigma2_h_mix(h, omega, alpha, beta, e_x2, sqrt(sigma4_0))# Variance variance v_sigma2 <-v_sigma2_h_mix(h, omega, alpha, beta, e_x2, e_x4, sigma4_0)# Moment to power 3/2 (Approximated) e_sigma2^(3/2) + (3/8) * v_sigma2 /sqrt(e_sigma2)}# Conditional third moment GARCH std. dev. (approximated)e_sigma32_h_iter <-function(h, omega, alpha, beta, e_x2 =1, e_x4 =3, sigma4_0){# Expectation variance e_sigma2 <-e_sigma2_h_iter(h, omega, alpha, beta, e_x2, sqrt(sigma4_0))# Variance variance v_sigma2 <-v_sigma2_h_iter(h, omega, alpha, beta, e_x2, e_x4, sigma4_0)# Moment to power 3/2 (Approximated) e_sigma2^(3/2) + (3/8) * v_sigma2 /sqrt(e_sigma2)}

 Table 22.11: Forecasted third moment of GARCH(1,1) std. deviation with iteration and with formula.